framely/community/docs/reference/providers/postgrest.md

 ## Wire to Chatbot

-Once you have a postgrest provider running, you need to wire this implementation to its service interface in your chatbot that allows chatbots to communicate with data source.
-To wire postgrest provider to chatbot, you can follow these steps below:
+Once you have a PostgreSQL provider running, you need to wire this implementation to its service interface in your chatbot that allows chatbots to communicate with data source.
+To wire PostgreSQL provider to chatbot, you can follow these steps below:

-1. Declare service interface implemented by this postgrest provider in chatbot.
+1. Declare service interface implemented by this PostgreSQL provider in chatbot.
 It means you need to import service component into your chatbot.
 Click into the service component, and **import** it into your chatbot.

 ::: thumbnail
 ![import service into chatbot](/images/provider/postgrest/import-service-into-chatbot.png)
 :::

-2. Switch to your chatbot, wire postgrest provider to its service interface.
+2. Switch to your chatbot, wire PostgreSQL provider to its service interface.
    - Head to **Settings** page from the navigation bar.
-   - Switch to **Integrations** tab, in the **Debug service provider** section or **Deploy service provider** section, select the service interface you just imported and the postgrest provider that implements it.
+   - Switch to **Integrations** tab, in the **Debug service provider** section or **Deploy service provider** section, select the service interface you just imported and the PostgreSQL provider that implements it.
 At the same time, a label needs to be added to show different integration.

 ::: thumbnail
 ![chatbot integration](/images/provider/postgrest/chatbot-integration.png)
 :::

-After wiring the PostgREST provider, you can edit it at any time.
+After wiring the PostgreSQL provider, you can edit it at any time.
 However, it's important to remember to merge your latest changes to the master branch and redeploy the provider in order to ensure that your chatbot is using the most up-to-date version.